Saudi call for Gulf Arab union faces hurdles at summit

 “Having a more closely knit union between the GCC countries in my view is inevitable and whether Oman wants to join now, or later, that’s up to them.”

-Diplomats in the region say the Omanis are not the only skeptics: the UAE and Kuwait also expressed reservations at last year’s summit behind closed doors, they say.
+Diplomats in the region say the Omanis are not the only sceptics: the UAE and Kuwait also expressed reservations at last year’s summit behind closed doors, they say.

 Despite the similarities of the six Gulf monarchies, they have diverging regional outlooks, economies and political systems.
 The others are increasingly gaining the confidence to veer off a script written by Saudi Arabia, which has by far the biggest economy and more citizens than the other five combined.